-For more information, see Configuring PingCentral to run as a Linux systemv service or Configuring PingCentral to run as a Linux systemd service.
+Learn more in Configuring PingCentral to run as a Linux systemv service or Configuring PingCentral to run as a Linux systemd service.

 Without modification, PingCentral is secure by default.

 PingCentral licensing

 Licensing ensures that you are authorized to use the application and provides information about your contract terms.